 - Residencies when paid directly to the individual by the Arts Council for the purposes of producing a qualifying work.
 (Residencies which relate to teaching art or similar type practice do not qualify for exemption).

 A claimant has a right of appeal if the Revenue Commissioners do not make a determination in relation to the claim within six months of the claim being made.
-The appeal must be made by notice in writing to the Revenue Commissioners and it must be made within 30 days following the end of the six month period.
+The appeal must be made by notice in writing to the Tax Appeal Commission and it must be made within 30 days following the end of the six month period.